Saturday, August 28, 2021

 And commit myself I did.
 I wasn’t about to be pinned down regarding time limits, but I secretly hoped to be done in about two years, by sometime late in 2012, maybe.

 And so, it began.
 While I continued observing from the club site and star parties like Deep South, there’s no denying the heart of The Herschel Project was the Chiefland Astronomy Village.
 Out on that field it all just came together, seemingly like magic.
-Heck, even plenty of summer nights were dark and clear during the Project years.
+Hell, even plenty of summer nights were dark and clear during the Project years.
 While I had been no stranger to CAV before the Project, I now began heading south almost every dark of the Moon (when the exigencies of being a working stiff allowed me to do so).

 It wasn’t all rainbows and unicorns, of course.
 I missed my self-imposed deadline for completing the Herschel II by 6-months, not wrapping it up until April 2011.
 For months, I was down to a mere handful of HII spring galaxies that always seemed too low or behind a cloud or a tree.
 I finally completed the Herschel II Project down at Chiefland and heaved a sigh of relief.
 But not too much relief.
 I still had an almost overwhelming number of Herschel Big Enchilada Objects to go.